AstroMen/SharedBikeAnalysisSystem/README.md

 # Shared Bike Analysis System

-The Shared Bike Analysis System is designed to process and analyze shared bike usage data.
+The Shared Bike Analysis System aims to optimize the deployment and pricing strategies of shared bikes.
+Through the analysis of user usage data, recommendations are made for the strategic placement of bikes at high-demand times and locations.
+Additionally, pricing adjustments are suggested based on the usage patterns of different bike types and membership categories.
 The system requires Python 3 and Java 8 (due to Spark's dependency).
 It includes a variety of tools and services such as Apache Spark, Hadoop, Scala, and more.

 ## Table of Contents